 Hammersmith and Fulham

 § This page gives an overview of the Hammersmith and Fulham local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Hammersmith and Fulham is an affluent West London borough with a mix of commercial centres, riverside parks, and residential neighbourhoods.
 It is home to entertainment venues such as the Eventim Apollo, two Premier League football clubs (Chelsea and Fulham), and the busy Hammersmith transport hub.